unytics/data-api/README.md

 `data-api` discovers your datastore data and exposes it as a REST read-only API.

-> NOTE: By datastore we mean "firestore in datastore mode".
+> NOTE: By datastore we mean [firestore in datastore mode](https://cloud.google.com/datastore/docs).

 Features include: